ehn-dcc-development/hcert-kotlin/README.md

 ## Configuration

 Nearly every object in this library can be configured using constructor parameters.
-Most of these parameters have, opionated, default values, e.g. `Clock.systemDefaultZone()` for `clock`, used to get the current timestamp.
+Most of these parameters have, opinionated, default values, e.g. `Clock.systemUTC()` for `clock`, used to get the current timestamp.

 One example: The validity for the TrustList, as well as the validity of the HCERT in CBOR can be passed as a `validity` parameter (instance of a `Duration`) when constructing the objects: